-Responses to these questions were coded as inapplicable (-1) if the response to SPECED42 was 1 (enrolled in special education only), or -7 (refused), or -8 (don't know).
+Responses to these questions were coded as inapplicable (-1) if the response to SPECED42 was "enrolled in special education only" (1), or "refused (-7), or "don't know" (-8).

-If the response to SPCSCH42 was "yes"(1) then question HE53 (CANTSC42) was asked.
+If the response to "need special program" (SPCSCH42) was "yes"(1), then question HE53 (CANTSC42) was asked.
 This question asked whether the child was limited in attendance or unable to attend school due to an impairment or a physical or mental health problem.
 Responses of "limited in attendance" were coded 1, "unable to attend" as 2, and "neither" as 3.